ARTenshi/robovision_ros2/robovision_2/README.md

 cv::Mat img_gray_2 = cv::Mat::zeros(img.rows,img.cols, CV_8UC1);
 ```

 Then, we create our indices to access all the elements in our image.
-Please, remember which index correspond to the rows and what to the columns!
-In our case, the `i` variable correspond to the rows and the `j` index to the columns:
+Please, remember which index corresponds to the rows and what to the columns!
+In our case, the `i` variable corresponds to the rows and the `j` index to the columns:

 ```
 for(int i=0; i<img.rows; i++)
 	for(int j=0; j<img.cols; j++)
 ```
-Now, we access to the pixel value of all (i,j) pixels and create a Gray value from the combination of the color channels.
+Now, we access the pixel value of all (i,j) pixels and create a Gray value from the combination of the color channels.
 We use the `img.at<cv::Vec3b>(row_id,col_id)` operator; remember that this operator's output is a [Blue,Green,Red] vector so, we have:

 ```
 int gray_val = 0.11*img.at<cv::Vec3b>(i,j)[0] + 0.59*img.at<cv::Vec3b>(i,j)[1] + 0.3*img.at<cv::Vec3b>(i,j)[2];
 ```

-We store the `int` gray value in our `uchar` new `uchar` matrix at the (i,j) position:
+We store the `int` grayscale value in our `uchar` new `uchar` matrix at the (i,j) position:

 ```
 img_gray_2.at<uchar>(i,j) = (unsigned char)gray_val;